Live-in housekeeper services: how can a live-in housekeeper help the elderly?

 Laundry

-Doing the laundry can be quite an exertive task for the elderly, and age-related conditions such as dementia and memory loss can result in some people forgetting to do their washing.
+Doing the laundry can take quite a bit of energy from an older person, and age-related conditions such as dementia and memory loss can result in some people forgetting to do their washing.

 A live-in housekeeper will be able to assist with any laundry needs, if this is something you require.
 They can help with everything from stripping and making beds, and washing bedding and clothes.